hotkit/odin/Python/bin/odin.md

     # grant INSERT on odin.identity_full_name_ledger to uadmin;

+### Expire user account

+    # grant INSERT on odin.identity_expiry_ledger to uadmin;
+    # grant SELECT on odin.identity to uadmin;

+The SELECT grant is only needed if the expiry is set to a particular time (so as to read the time the database recorded).
+If the `expire` command is only used without option, or with `never` then the SELECT is not needed.

 ### Displaying information about users

 The `list` commmand provides several options for displaying information about users.
 These rely on the following SELECT permissions: